March 2026 | Sussex Removal Company Recap

 First Evening Ready

 First evening ready means the property is usable from night one rather than simply full of boxes.
-Beds, key furniture, and the most important room groups are placed in a way that lets the customer settle in properly.
+Beds, key furniture assembly, and the most important room groups are placed in a way that lets the customer settle in properly.
+Our handyman and snag guide covers how practical add-ons help achieve this.

 Overnight Stop Logic

 Overnight stop logic is the decision to split a very long route so the final delivery stage is handled by a rested crew rather than at the tired end of an overlong day.
-It protects handling quality and decision making.
+It protects handling quality and decision making, in line with GOV.UK drivers' hours guidance.

 Frontage Photo Planning

 Frontage photo planning is when a customer sends one quick photo of the outside of the property so the closest legal stopping point can be agreed in advance.
-It removes a surprising amount of guesswork on move day.
+It removes a surprising amount of guesswork on move day, especially on permit streets in Brighton and Hove.

 Van Choice By Volume